Kansas Jayhawks women's basketball: History

 In 1897, the University of Kansas commencement program featured an excerpt from a graduate named Lola Bell Brown.
 The excerpt explains that Brown was being included "for her work on the basketball court at Kansas", and "she helped bring basketball to KU for girls."
 Several female students asked Dr. Naismith if they could form a team upon witnessing his new game.
-It's reported that he responded with enthusiasm and support.
+It is reported that he responded with enthusiasm and support.
 Naismith would later coach the women's team for a single season.
 A week later, it was being played in physical education classes by both men and women.
 Six years later, in 1903, the University of Kansas fielded their first women's basketball team.
 The 1903 team posted a 6-2 record.
 The team competed as a non-varsity independent squad.
 In 1912, female students at the University of Kansas launched the Women’s Athletic Association (WAA) with the assistance of physical education instructor Hazel Pratt.
 Under the WAA, KU women competed against other colleges and universities as a non-varsity club sport.
 This continued for several decades until women's basketball became a varsity sport in 1968.
 Kansas first officially fielded a varsity women's basketball team during the 1968–1969 season, though club level women's teams had been fielded as early as 1903.
 For 31 seasons (1973–2004) the women's team was coached by Marian Washington, who led the team to three Big Eight championships, 11 NCAA Tournament appearances and three AIAW tournament appearances.
 The team's best post-season result was appearing in the Sweet Sixteen, which they have done five times, most recently in 2013.

 Notable players

 The Jayhawks have produced one Hall of Fame player.
-As of April 2, 2023, Kansas has no players on WNBA rosters but has produced WNBA players in the past.
+As of April 2, 2023, Kansas has no players on WNBA rosters, but has produced WNBA players in the past.